 For the 17-19 biennium, the State Board for Community and Technical College's elected to move to a new allocation model, changing how the state allocated funds are distributed to each college.
-The new model is based on performance in several key indicators, from general enrollments to enrollments in high cost programs, as well as student completion and achievement points.
+The new model is based on performance in several key indicators, from general enrollments to enrollments in high-cost programs, as well as student completion and achievement points.
 The model is based on a three-year rolling average of enrollments and completions, comparative to other institutions in the state.
-Due to a continued decrease in enrollment, it is anticipated that the College will likely see a decrease in state operating appropriations in future years.